 Why chop/grind ingredients, you may ask?
-Considering birds have only one tool (beak) to process edibles, I decided to make their dining experience in my gardens a wee bit less labor intensive.
+Considering birds have only one tool (mandible) to process edibles, and a few toes, so I decided to make their dining experience in my gardens a wee bit less labor intensive.

 Other favorite bird foods:

-The attached recipe is gobbled up by at least eleven over-wintering species of wild birds in my central Virginia gardens.
-Additionally, I put millet out in a separate platform feeder for those birds who enjoy that seed.
+The attached recipe is gobbled up by at least eleven overwintering species of wild birds in my central Virginia gardens.
+Additionally, I put millet out in a separate saucer (in the bottom of a vintage parrot cage where wild birds fly in and out) for those birds who enjoy that seed.

 Mealworms are another treat for many birds, yet NEVER feed those freeze-dried worms!
-They are all from CHINA, and we have no idea what standards apply there.
-I order insects year-round from a reliable US company at http://www.grubco.com.
-Live mealworms are essential food for bluebird nestlings and they are simple to care for.
+They too are from CHINA, and we have no idea what standards apply there.
+I order insects year-round from reliable Nature’s Way (1.800.318.2611) in Hamilton, Ohio.
+Live mealworms are essential food/protein for bluebird nestlings and they are simple and fun to care for.

 So there you are fellow bird lovers…consider this winter recipe for your feathered friends.
 And if you want a refresher course on clean food, view the documentaries,